After our failed first hike of the season, we’ve managed to get one recorded yesterday.

 Boulder river trail is one of dozens of trails along the WA-530 highway, and as most of the hikes along this road, the approach road is abysmally terrible.
 It’s covered in deep potholes, I haven’t seen anything like this before.
 I mean, I’m used to driving on the Mountain Loop highway which is known for being really bad, but nothing compares to this road.

 Anyway, it took us about 30 minutes to cover roughly 4 miles of this road, and we arrived at the trailhead right around 3 pm.
 The trail itself is officially 8 miles out-and-back with about 1600 ft of elevation gain.
-In my shape, it's a `hard` kind of trail, but for normal people it's just `moderate`.
+In my shape, it’s a

 The trail itself is really well-maintained.
 It goes along the Boulder river, dipping down to the river shore, and soaring hundreds of feet above it.